calmm-js/karet.xhr/README.md

 #### <a id="XHR-isHttpSuccess"></a> [≡](#contents) [`XHR.isHttpSuccess(number) ~> boolean`](#XHR-isHttpSuccess)

-`XHR.isHttpSuccess` returns an observable property of whether the given numeric property is in the range 2xx of [HTTP success codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#2xx_Success).
+`XHR.isHttpSuccess` returns a possibly observable property of whether the given numeric property is in the range 2xx of [HTTP success codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#2xx_Success).
 See also [`XHR.statusIsHttpSuccess`](#XHR-statusIsHttpSuccess).